DMA-Aided MU-MISO Systems for Power Splitting SWIPT via Lorentzian-Constrained Holography: NUMERICAL RESULTS

+In the numerical results, the DMA array is placed on the $xy$-plane, while the UEs are located in the near-field region on the $xz$-plane, with distances satisfying $0.1d_{\mathrm{F}}<r<d_{\mathrm{F}}$.
+Here, \(d_\mathrm{F}\) denotes the Fraunhofer distance, given by \(d_\mathrm{F} = \frac{2D^2}{\lambda}\) where \(D\) and \(\lambda\) represent the antenna aperture length and wavelength, respectively.
+The carrier frequency is set to \(f = 28~\mathrm{GHz}\).
+The DMA parameters are selected for attenuation constant \(\alpha = 0.6~\mathrm{m}^{-1}\) and phase constant \(\beta = 827.67~\mathrm{rad/m}\), with inter-element spacing of \(\lambda/2\) along both \(x\)- and \(y\)-directions.
+The DMA configuration consists of \(N_\mathrm{r} = 8\) RF chains and \(N_\mathrm{e} = 64\) metasurface elements per RF chain, resulting in an effective aperture of \(D \approx 0.33~\mathrm{m}\) and a corresponding Fraunhofer distance of \(d_\mathrm{F} \approx 21.5~\mathrm{m}\).
+The antenna noise power is set to \(\sigma_a^2 = -70~\mathrm{dBm}\) in all simulations.
 As an initial analysis, we evaluate the performance of the proposed approach, combining ARLCH-based DMA mapping with optimal PS, under different NL energy harvesting models defined in~\eqref{eq:nonlinear_EH_models}, along with a linear EH reference.
 Four NL models are considered with parameters adopted from the literature~\cite{nonlinear_harvester}, all exhibiting a saturation power of \(E^{\text{sat}} = 13.8~\mathrm{dBm}\).
 The linear model assumes a constant conversion efficiency of \(\eta = 0.5\).
 The analysis is performed for a two-user scenario (\(K = 2\)), where both users are aligned in the same direction with UE$_1$ located at \((0, 0, 0.1d_\mathrm{F})\) and UE$_2$ at \((0, 0, 0.3d_\mathrm{F})\).
 In this setup, beamforming is achieved through near-field beam focusing based on the spherical-wave model.
 The results in Fig.~\ref{fig:results_1} depict the transmitted power versus the EH power requirement \(E_k^{\mathrm{th}}\) for a guaranteed SINR of \(\delta_k = 10~\mathrm{dB}\).
 As expected, the linear model shows a monotonic increase in transmitted power with \(E_k^{\mathrm{th}}\), whereas the NL models exhibit saturation behavior near \(E^{\text{sat}}\).
 Among the NL models, higher charging rate \(a\) values lead to lower transmitted power, while a smaller sensitivity parameter \(b\) further reduces the required transmit power for the same \(a\).
 The results demonstrate the robustness of the proposed beamforming approach in accurately capturing the nonlinear EH behavior with changing parameters, highlighting the importance of precise nonlinear modeling for reliable performance prediction.